Piratux/Pixel-Walker-Bot-Template/README.md

-# Pixel-Walker-Bot-Template
+# PixelWalker-Bot-Template

 Template project, to kickstart bot development for [PixelWalker](https://pixelwalker.net)

 This relies on Doomester's [pw-js-api](https://www.npmjs.com/package/pw-js-api) and [pw-js-world](https://www.npmjs.com/package/pw-js-world) libraries.

-This template is based on [Pixel-Walker-Copy-Bot](https://github.com/Piratux/Pixel-Walker-Copy-Bot).
+This template is based on [PixelWalker-Copy-Bot](https://github.com/Piratux/PixelWalker-Copy-Bot).
 So you can check it for advanced usages.

 ## Technology stack
 Typescript, Vite, Vue.